 A major tributary of the Mississippi River, the Arkansas River generally flows to the east and southeast through the states of Colorado, Kansas, Oklahoma, and Arkansas.
 At 1,469 miles long, it is the sixth-longest river in the United States and the second-longest tributary in the Mississippi-Missouri system.
 Its origin is in the Rocky Mountains near Leadville, Colorado, and its mouth is at Napoleon, Arkansas.

-The earliest account of this river is to be found in the narratives of the Coronado Expedition of 1540-1541, in which the river was given the name “St. Peter’s and St. Paul’s River.”
+The earliest account of this river is found in the narratives of the Coronado Expedition of 1540-1541, in which the river was named “St. Peter’s and St. Paul’s River.”
 Father Jacques Marquette names it on his map of 1673.
-The Mexicans named it “Rio Napete,” but the river acquired the name “Akansa” from the early French voyagers on account of a tribe of the Dakota or Osage Indians that lived near its mouth.
+The Mexicans named it “Rio Napete,” but the river acquired the name “Akansa” from the early French voyagers because of a tribe of the Dakota or Osage Indians that lived near its mouth.

 Over the years, the water flow in the Arkansas River has gradually diminished as farmers in eastern Colorado and western Kansas have diverted the flow for irrigation purposes.

 In addition to whitewater rafting in Colorado and recreational use in Oklahoma, the river also provides exceptional trout fishing in several areas.

 Tributaries include the Canadian River, the Cimarron River (both from northeastern New Mexico), and the Salt Fork Arkansas River.